All Episodes

 That's why Snerdley is here.

-Uh uh remember it was in fact during the first term of the Bush administration, all the Democrats being invited up to the White House, the Kennedys to watch a movie, uh Ted Kennedy to negotiate and sign the education bill, write the education bill.
+But I do remember years ago, remember, in fact, during the first term of the Bush administration, all the Democrats being invited up to the White House, the Kennedys to watch a movie, Ted Kennedy to negotiate and sign the education bill, write the education.

-They were just bending over backwards is new tone business.
+They were just bending over backwards in his new tone business.

-And um I remember pointing out the parts of this administration remind me of the Nixon administration, what was the creation of new entitlements and so forth.
+And I remember pointing out, parts of this administration remind me of the Nixon administration, what with the creation of new entitlements and so forth.

 Richard Nixon made this fatal error, too.